-The gauss3 baseline fits a Gauss1D function with the first coefficient set to 0.
+The gauss3 and lor3 baselines fit a Gauss1D or lor function with the first coefficient set to 0.

 Choose spline to fit a smoothing spline though the masked regions.
 A SetVariable control will appear on the panel, allowing you to adjust the smoothness parameter until you're satisfied with the fit.

 If you wish to add a user-defined fitting function, take a look at the functions at the end of the baselines procedure file.
 Edit these functions where indicated to wrap your own fitting code into the baseline fitting GUI.

 See also my Arc Hull package for a collection of baselines that are fully defined and reproducible.
 For a more free-form baseline fitting method, see my Baseline Spline Fit package.

 Baseline Fitting IGOR.7.00.x-3.20